The Voice (American TV series) season 22: Episode 5 (Oct. 3)

+Among this episode's auditionees was Ansley Burns, who previously competed on the fourteenth season of America's Got Talent.

-Episode 6 (October 4)
+Episode 6 (Oct.
+4)

-Episode 7 (October 10)
+Episode 7 (Oct.
+10)

 The seventh episode included the last auditions as well as the first battle.
 The coaches performed Camila Cabello's "Havana" once all the teams were full.

 Battles

 The battles aired on Monday, October 10, 2022, through Tuesday, October 25, 2022, comprising episodes 7 through 12.
 In this round, the coaches pit two of their artists in a singing match and then select one of them to advance to the next round.
 Losing artists may be "stolen" by another coach, becoming new members of their team, or can be saved by their coach, remaining a part of their original team.
 Multiple coaches can attempt to steal an artist, resulting in a competition for the artist, who will ultimately decide which team they will join.
 Additionally, their original coach can compete for their artist if they attempt to save them.
 At the end of this round, nine artists will remain on each team; seven will be the battle winners, and one from a steal and a save, respectively.
 In total, 36 artists advance to the knockouts.

 The guest advisors for this round were Jazmine Sullivan for Team Legend, Sean Paul for Team Gwen, Charlie Puth for Team Camila, and Jimmie Allen for Team Blake.